vmware/vic-product/docs/user_doc/vic_vsphere_admin/deploy_vic_appliance.md

         **IMPORTANT**: If you did not uncheck the **Create Example Users** checkbox, it is strongly recommended that you change the default password for the example users.
 8. Click **Next** and **Finish** to deploy the vSphere Integrated Containers appliance.

+## Procedure 2: Register the Appliance with vCenter Server

-9. When the deployment completes, power on the appliance VM.
+1. When the deployment completes, power on the appliance VM.

     If you deployed the appliance so that it obtains its address via DHCP, go to the **Summary** tab for the appliance VM and note the address.

-10. (Optional) If you provided a static network configuration, view the network status of the appliance.
+1. (Optional) If you provided a static network configuration, view the network status of the appliance.

     1. In the **Summary** tab for the appliance VM, launch the VM console
     2. In the VM console, press the right arrow key.

     The network status shows whether the network settings that you provided during the deployment match the settings with which the appliance is running.
 If there are mismatches, power off the appliance and select **Edit Settings** > **vApp Options** to correct the network settings.

-11. In a browser, go to the vSphere Integrated Containers appliance welcome page.
+1. In a browser, go to the vSphere Integrated Containers appliance welcome page.

     You can specify the address in one of the following formats: